franciscop/umbrella/documentation.md

 ### Parameters

 `html = ""`:
-  - Any of the elements that can be inserted into the constructor `u()`:
+  - Any of these elements:
     - a string containing the html that is going to be inserted
+    - an instance of Umbrella
     - an HTML node
     - an array containing HTML nodes
-  - A callback that returns any of the previous
+  - A callback that returns any of the previous.
+It gets passed these parameters:
+    - el: the current element from the [elements] array (or "" if none)
+    - i: the index of the current element

 `elements = [""]`: an array of elements that will be passed to the callback.
 The callback is executed once per element, and all of them are appended consecutively.
 It can also be a css selector, so the function will be executed once per matched element.